 - Diabetes: 6.5% or higher

 If you have diabetes, you and your doctor or nurse will discuss the correct range for you.
-For many people the goal is to keep your level below 7%.
+For many people, the goal is to keep the level below 7%.

 The test result may be incorrect in people with anemia, kidney disease, or certain blood disorders (thalassemia).
 Talk to your doctor if you have any of these conditions.

 If your level is above 7% and you have diabetes, it often means that your blood sugar is not well controlled.
-Your target A1c should be determined by you and your health care provider.
+You and your health care provider should determine your target A1C.

 Obtaining a blood sample from some people may be more difficult than from others.